IH Bangkok and Chiang Mai CELTA FAQs

 Who runs the course?

 There will be at least two trainers on each course, one of whom will act as the ‘Main Course Tutor’.
-All CELTA trainers worldwide, including those recruited by International House Bangkok, have to be approved by Cambridge ESOL.
+All CELTA trainers worldwide, including those recruited by International House Bangkok, have to be approved by Cambridge Assessment English.
 The requirements to become a CELTA trainer are set very much higher than those for the trainers on most EFL training courses, in fact.
 Before undertaking the training necessary to become a trainer, your tutors will have acquired the Cambridge DELTA (a diploma requiring a year of intensive study, assessed by dissertations, examinations and observations of teaching) and will have taught for at least 7 or 8 years in at least two different countries.
 In practice, they have usually taught for longer than this and in more than two countries and often have some experience of administration in language schools too.
 To find out more, go to Meet Our Trainers

 Can you describe a typical day on the course?